Homoclinic and heteroclinic intersections for lemon billiards: Generalized billiard maps

 It follows that $\cR_{b}(d_\ell, d_r)=(d_\ell, d_r')$, where

-We will restrict ourselves to the set of oriented lines that intersect both circles, which implies $-1 \le d_{\ast}\le 1$ for $\ast \in \{\ell, r\}$.
-For convenience, we introduce the ambient phase space $\cM=[-1, 1] \times [-1,1]$, and view $\cL_{b}$ and $\cR_{b}$ as two self-maps on $\cM$ defined by \eqref{eq:dell'} and \eqref{eq:dr'}.
-The connections between these two maps with the billiard map are discussed in Remark \ref{rem.abs.bill}.
+Now we specify the domains of the two reflection maps $\cL_{b}$ and $\cR_{b}$ by identifying the points at where they are not defined and/or not differentiable.
+We will start with the map $\cL_{b}$.
+Note that $|d_r| <1$ since $\cL_{b}$ represents a reflection on the left arc.
+Moreover, the branched locus of the map $\cL_{b}$ consists of two segments $L_{b}$ and $L_{-b}$, where

-Note that there are points in $\cM$ at where the maps $\cL_{b}$ and $\cR_{b}$ are not defined and/or not differentiable.
-More precisely, the branched locus of the maps $\cL_{b}$ and $\cR_{b}$ on the domain $\cM$ consists of two segments $L_{b}$ and $L_{-b}$, where
+Each point in $L_{\pm b}$ corresponds to a vertical oriented line whose distance to the center $O_r$ is less than 1.
+From now on, we will restrict our discussion to the parallelogram